apache/commons-build-plugin/README.md

 More information can be found on the [Apache Commons Build Plugin Maven Mojo homepage](https://commons.apache.org/proper/commons-build-plugin).
 The [Javadoc](https://commons.apache.org/proper/commons-build-plugin/apidocs) can be browsed.
-Questions related to the usage of Apache Commons Build Plugin Maven Mojo should be posted to the [user mailing list][ml].
+Questions related to the usage of Apache Commons Build Plugin Maven Mojo should be posted to the [user mailing list](https://commons.apache.org/mail-lists.html).

 Getting the latest release
 --------------------------